-How do Safety Temperatures work?
+How do Safety Temperatures on the Nest Learning Thermostat work?

 Set Safety Temperatures on the Nest Learning Thermostat to prevent the temperature from going above or below certain limits.

 You can set Safety Temperatures to prevent extreme high and low temperatures in your home.
 If the current room temperature goes above or below the Safety Temperatures you’ve set, your Nest Thermostat will automatically start heating or cooling.

 You can set both a high and a low Safety Temperature.
 If the room temperature drops below the low Safety Temperature the Nest Thermostat will automatically start heating.
 If it goes above the high Safety Temperature the Nest Thermostat will automatically start cooling.